-- Crisis Rotation- Interns function as a member of the Mobile Crisis Intervention Service team, providing risk assessments, outreach, and consultation in the community.
+Interns function as a member of the Mobile Crisis Intervention Service team, providing risk assessments, outreach, and consultation in the community.
+Interns spend approximately 5 hours per week in this service.
 Interns progress through the rotation in three stages, and graduate from one stage to the next phase based on supervisor evaluation of intern preparedness.
 Follow-up visits may continue to occur by the mobile crisis team for up to 45 days after the initial evaluation.
-The three stages of progression are: - Shadowing- Interns observe a Mobile Crisis Clinician and shadow all elements of a crisis intervention including parent interviews, assessment, and clinical documentation. - Observation- Interns conduct a crisis assessment with a Mobile Crisis Clinician present.
+The three stages of progression are:

+- Shadowing- Interns observe a Mobile Crisis Clinician and shadow all elements of a crisis intervention including parent interviews, assessment, and clinical documentation. - Observation- Interns conduct a crisis assessment with a Mobile Crisis Clinician present.
 Interns are responsible for documentation and follow-up. - Independent Assessment- Interns respond to mobile crisis calls independently with supervisor support over the phone.

-Interns are expected to progress through the first two stages of shadowing and observation in order to successfully complete the rotation.
+Interns are expected to progress through the first two stages of shadowing and observation.
 Due to Intern's work in our Mobile Crisis Unit, a car is strongly recommended during the internship year.
 Mileage is reimbursed for all work-related travel; however, interns who do not have a car will be required to provide their own transportation to and from mobile crisis calls.
+Mobile Crisis provides in-person services within the community.
+Interns will be expected to be on site for Mobile Crisis shifts.